 Problem is, tartar sauce isn’t the lightest food out there.
 In fact it’s traditionally a mayonnaise-heavy sauce that packs in the calories.
 And a one tablespoon serving size?
 I just don’t see that happening on my plate.

-To continue garnishing my food with wild abandon, I’ve taken to making a homemade and healthy tartar sauce to accompany the many batches of baked tuna cakes we’ve been eating lately.
+To continue garnishing my food with wild abandon, I’ve taken to making a homemade light tartar sauce to accompany the many batches of baked tuna cakes we’ve been eating lately.

-When stirred together with diced onion, lemon juice, dried dill, salt, pepper, and a little bit of granulated sugar, you get a thick and creamy tartar sauce that doesn’t lack flavor or texture.
+The result is you’ll get a thick and creamy healthy tartar sauce that doesn’t lack flavor or texture.

-If that makes sense, saying that this sauce is both creamy and has texture.
+Saying that this sauce is both creamy and has texture…I hope that makes sense.
 Just that it won’t be too gloopy and you won’t risk having a spoonful in which you won’t get any relish or onion.
-Lots of flavor in all parts of this sauce.
+There’s a lot of flavor in all parts of this sauce.

 One easy way to really switch up this homemade tartar sauce recipe is by using a different variety of relish.